Our Team

 Harvey+pier.jpg

-Dr. Harvey Fernandez - Research Assistant Professor
+Dr. Harvey Fernandez - Assistant Professor

 Harvey did his PhD at the University of New South Wales, Sydney, and then moved to the US and completed a postdoc in Missouri working on epigenetic mechanisms of gene regulation.
 He subsequently spent 4 years at the University of Gothenburg, Sweden, analyzing the impact of the glycoprotein, MUC1, on colorectal cancer.
 Moving back to the US, Harvey started his work at Georgetown University examining mitochondrial metabolism in cancer stem cells, and his extensive molecular biology, metabolism, stem cell and glycobiology expertise led to a collaboration with the Flowers Lab, which he joined in late 2018.
 His current work in the Flowers Lab involves utilizing patient-derived induced pluripotent stem cells to generate astrocytes, neurons, microglia and hepatocytes to analyze the influence of different APOE isoforms on the function of these cells, and how this affects Alzheimer’s disease pathogenesis.
 He is instrumental in a range of projects looking at how APOE genotype impacts cells as well as how its glycosylation affects its function.
 Harvey is both continually fascinated by science and hugely practical, which drives us to be inventive in a thoughtful way that makes the lab more productive and creative.